courselab/snaskii21/doc/CONTRIBUTING.md

 past stabe releases for maintenance, if any, are found in _legacy_ branches.

 It's important that every pull request fixes at least one issue.
-You can pick an issue that already exists or create one yourself.
+You can pick an issue that already exists or you can create one yourself, if you can't find one that addresses your problem.
 After an issue has been selected, assign yourself to it to notify other collaborators that you are taking care of it.